HonzaCuhel/dtu_mlops_project/reports/README.md

 >
 > Answer:

-Initially, our project setup includes two Docker files, needed for the deployment and training of our machine learning model.
+---Initially, our project setup includes two Docker files, needed for the deployment and training of our machine learning model.
 These files are conveniently located in the `dockerfiles/`` directory.
 Specifically, we have: [predict_model.dockerfile](../dockerfiles/predict_model.dockerfile) dedicated to configuring the prediction environment, and [train_model.dockerfile](../dockerfiles/train_model.dockerfile) designed for setting up the training environment.

 Detailed instructions for utilizing these Docker files are written in the main README.md file of our repository.
 Specifically, it also describes how to execute the training container with a shared volume, ensuring that the model weights generated during the training process are conveniently stored on the host PC to the local `models/` directory.
+---

 ### Question 16